 Revenues.
 Revenues consist of food and beverage revenues as well as amusement and other revenues.
 Beverage revenues refer to alcoholic beverages.
+For the year ended February 3, 2013, we derived 33.9% of our total revenue from food sales, 15.2% from beverage sales, 50.1% from amusement sales and 0.8% from other sources.
 For the year ended January 29, 2012, we derived 35.1% of our total revenue from food sales, 15.2% from beverage sales, 48.8% from amusement sales and 0.9% from other sources.
-For the year ended January 30, 2011, we derived 35.7% of our total revenue from food sales, 15.6% from beverage sales, 47.7% from amusement sales and 1.0% from other sources.
 Our revenues are primarily influenced by the number of stores in operation and comparable store revenue.
 Comparable store revenue growth reflects the change in year-over-year revenue for the comparable store base and is an important measure of store performance.
-We define the comparable store base to include those stores open for a full 18 months as of the beginning of each fiscal year.
+We define the comparable store base to include those stores open at the end of the period which have been opened for at least a full 18 months as of the beginning of each fiscal year.
 Percentage changes have been calculated based on an equivalent number of weeks in both the current and comparison periods.
 Comparable store sales growth can be generated by an increase in guest traffic counts or by increases in average dollars spent per guest.